 2018 SU Community Grant

 The Fulton Public Humanities Program is pleased to offer a competitive grant up to the amount of $500.
-The grant is open to SU staff, faculty, students, and community members for work toward a project or event that fits and promotes a better understanding of marginalized groups, areas, and topics and will occur up through the fall 2018 semester.
-More information about our mission can be found on our webpage.
+The grant is open to SU staff, faculty, students, and community members for work toward a project or event that fits and promotes a better understanding of marginalized groups, areas, and topics and will occur up through the Spring 2019 semester.

 Eligible projects include, but are not limited to: community outreach initiatives, exhibits, public lectures, and scholarly work.
 Applicants are not required to do so, but the committee encourages proposals relevant to recent world events.

-Applicants should send a one-page description of the project as well as a detailed budgetshowing how the funding would be used, and make mention of any other funding requested or secured from other sources.
+All applicants must use an official Event Proposal Form for all Community Grant submissions.
+This form can be located directly under '2018 Fall Events' near to the top of the webpage.
 Sample proposals from previous years are available upon request.
 The proposal must outline clearly the intended outcome(s) of the project, and the ways in which they further the key goals of the Public Humanities Program.